 From the switch-off of the oil heating system it took exactly 12 weeks until the heat pump was running, which is extraordinarily fast.
-Overall the Trust was surprised how quickly it was delivered - it certainly surprised me.
+Overall the Trust was surprised how guickly it was delivered - it certainly What was the reason for the decision to install a heat pump at surprised me.
 It was easier than most of the projects I've been involved in.
 Public response has also been great.
-Our website received 71 million hits on the story and we've seen a huge increase in visitors.
+Our website received The main decision drivers were risk reduction, financial benefits and 71 million hits on the story and we've seen a huge increase in visitors.